theaayushstha1/COSC_352_FALL_2025/justice_thomson/project8/README.md

 ##  How to Run
 1. Ensure `Main.hs`, `Dockerfile`, and `baltimore_homicides_combined.csv` are in the same directory.
 2. Build the Docker image:
-   docker build -t baltimore-analysis .
+   "docker build -t baltimore-analysis ."
 3. Run the container:
-   docker run baltimore-analysis
+   "docker run baltimore-analysis"

 ## 🔍 Interesting Findings
 Running the tool on the dataset reveals: